pokeclicker/pokeclicker-wiki/data/Items/Luxury Ball.md

 # Special Effect
 This ball has the same catch rate as a [[Poké Ball]].

-When capturing a Pokémon with this ball you will get a random currency instead of dungeon tokens.
+When capturing a Pokémon with this ball you will get a random currency.

 The currency rewarded for a catch is calculated as such:
 $CurrencyReward=⌈BaseDungeonTokens * CurrencyMultiplier⌉$